The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.8

-The Lexus LS500h is a very impressive looking car with a distinctive style inside and out.
-The hybrid powertrain is similarly unique and able to switch seamlessly between petrol and electric power (or a combination of both), but the engine can sound strained and the plug-in hybrid rivals have more pure electric range.
+The Lexus LS500h is a very impressive looking car with distinctive style inside and out.
+The hybrid powertrain is similarly unique and able to switch seamlessly between petrol and electric power (or a combination of both) but the engine can sound strained and the plug-in hybrid rivals have more usable pure electric range.

 Reasons to buy

 - Incredibly quiet and luxurious

 For all the raised eco expectations of the hybrid branding the official combined figures are 35.7mpg and 175g/km for the rear-wheel drive versions and 30.7mpg and 208g/km for the all-wheel drive models.
 This is on a par (or marginally better) than the diesel powered options in rivals like the Mercedes-Benz S-Class, BMW 7 Series or Audi A8 but way behind their full plug-in hybrid versions, which will cost heavily in Benefit In Kind if you were going to run it as a company car.
 Until October 2021 these plug-in rivals also score a ‘cleaner vehicle discount’ in the London Congestion Charge zone, which will make a massive difference if you need a luxury limo for purring about the capital or are running it as a chauffeur car.

 It’s an expensive car to buy too, the base model comparing reasonably against rivals from Mercedes, BMW and Audi but the higher spec quickly increasing the upfront costs.